 In her career as a solo artist, Skeeter Davis placed a total of 43 singles on the Billboard Country Chart between 1957 and 1976.
 She also recorded some 30 studio albums and 14 compilation albums.
 Davis was an acknowledged influence on Tammy Wynette and Dolly Parton.
 Throughout much of the 1990s and into the early 2000s, Davis continued to perform.
 Her autobiography, Bus Fare to Kentucky – named after a 1971 Davis hit – was published in 1993 with a hardback print run of 40,000 copies and $40,000 for promotion.
 In 1998 she wrote a children’s book, The Christmas Note, with Cathie Pelletier.
 In 2001 she became incapacitated by the breast cancer that would later claim her life.
 While Davis remained a member of the Grand Ole Opry until her death, she last appeared on the program there in 2002.
 She was 72 when she died from breast cancer on September 19, 2004.

 Other stories about country artists at this website include, “Last Date” (Floyd Cramer); “Paradise” (John Prine); and “Sixteen Tons” (Tennessee Ernie Ford).
-Thanks for visiting – and please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Sources, Links & Additional Information